IDPros/anno-biblio/README.md

 The output of the system is a `.pdf` file.
 The initial setup is hard coded using U.S. Letter size pages.

-A selection of fonts is intended to create a sense of light-heartedness and the materials are intended to be likewise fresh and friendly.

 ## Mechanism
 The control files are `contributors.csv` and `contrib-cites.csv`.
 `